leandro-3rne/HandMatrix-Gesture-Recognition/README.md

 The custom neural network is a "Feedforward Neural Network" built using matrix operations via the **Eigen3** library.
 It processes the input image ($32 \times 32$ pixels) as a flattened vector of 1024 distinct values.

 #### Architecture Topology
-* **Input Layer:** 1024 neurons.
+* **Input Layer:** 1024 neurons ($32 \times 32$ pixels flattened).
 * **Hidden Layer 1:** 256 neurons.
 * **Hidden Layer 2:** 64 neurons.
 * **Output Layer:** 8 neurons (representing the 8 gesture classes).

 **Note on Dimensions:**
-The "width" of a layer refers to the number of neurons (e.g., 256).
-Increasing width allows the network to memorize more complex patterns but increases the risk of overfitting.
-"Depth" refers to the number of layers.
+The network currently uses "depth" (multiple layers) to learn hierarchical features.
+You could also increase the "width" (e.g., 512 or 1024 neurons per hidden layer).
+Wider layers can memorize more patterns but are prone to overfitting and require more computation.
+Deeper networks (more layers) generally learn more complex, abstract abstractions but are harder to train (vanishing gradient problem).

 #### Forward Propagation
 Each neuron performs a weighted sum of its inputs ($Z$) and applies a non-linear activation function ($\sigma$).
 For a single layer $l$: